Sean Mamola | June 4, 2026

 Yerba Buena has become one of San Francisco's premier addresses for luxury high-rise living, and the neighborhood's buildings compete on amenities that rival five-star hotels.
 Choosing the right one depends on how a buyer actually lives.
-Global Luxury Specialist Sean Mamola has represented buyers across these towers, and the comparison below breaks down what each building offers.
+As a Global Luxury Specialist, I have represented buyers across these towers, and the comparison below breaks down what each building offers.

 Yerba Buena living often centers on shared outdoor space, and LUMINA stands out with its expansive ninth-floor terrace, barbecue areas, and fire pits.
 Its fitness center includes a pool, which remains relatively rare among San Francisco high-rises.
 Units range from studios to three-bedrooms, and the tower's upper floors capture dramatic city and Bay views.